 What is cholesterol homeostasis?
 Human cholesterol homeostasis means a stable balanced fat metabolism within the body.
 The body is carrying out many complex interactions to keep a proper normal range (balance or stability) of cholesterol.
-If there is, any disturbance to homeostasis will lead to various bodily high-cholesterol symptoms.
+If there is, any disturbance to this homeostasis will lead to various bodily high-cholesterol symptoms.

-- Why high-cholesterol patients do have masses in the body (bumps, moles, etc.)?
+- Why do the cholesterol patients have masses in the body (bumps, moles, etc.)?
 Improper fat metabolism and absorption lead to the formation of fatty moles or deposits between the muscle and skin called lipomas.
 They can develop at any age, but more common in late 30s and 40s.
 It usually appears in the abdominal region, neck, legs and arms.
 They are small, soft, tumors beneath the skin, of about one inch in diameter.
 Some with high cholesterol may develop moles in different parts of the body.

 - Why do the cholesterol patients have an excess weight gain?
 Improper fat metabolism and absorption lead to unusual lipid storage, mostly in the abdominal region and thus people with high-cholesterol gain excess weight.